What is it?

 The festival is intended to promote humanities research and highlight the impact it can have on society.
 There are no specified formats and no conditions around the career stage of event proposers.

 Higher education institutions around the UK could apply to stage an event, and about 20 were successful.
-However in Aberdeen, we adopted a strategic approach in order to widen the potential take up of the Being Human initiaitve.
+However in Aberdeen, we adopted a strategic approach in order to widen the potential take up of the Being Human initiative.

 The Public Engagement with Research Unit successfully secured a small grant from the Being Human organisers to support marketing and programme production for the Aberdeen Being Human festival.
-This helps Aberdeen become a player in this new initiative from the outset, and we are now encouraging researchers in arts and humanties areas to propose their events that can populate a diverse local programme.
+This helps Aberdeen become a player in this new initiative from the outset, and we are now encouraging researchers in arts and humanities areas to propose their events that can populate a diverse local programme.